Postdoctoral Research Fellow - Mucosal Immunity and Cancer Lab

 This position is within the Mucosal Immunity and Cancer (MIC) Laboratory of the Cancer Immunobiology Program.
-Research efforts within the MIC Lab are the pursuit of defining the role of T cells and innate lymphocytes in development of gastrointestinal cancers.
-For this the MIC Lab requires a junior postdoctoral research fellow who will work on this collaborative project and also includes collaborators at the Walter and Eliza Hall Institute (WEHI) and ONJCRI.
+Research efforts within the MIC Lab are the pursuit of defining the role of immune cells in development of gastrointestinal disorders, including colitis and cancers.

 The dual focus of the project is to:

-- Elucidate the role of T cells in maintaining intestinal homeostasis and interaction with the microbiome.
+- Elucidate the role of innate immune cells in maintaining intestinal homeostasis.

-To be considered for this role, you must have a PhD in science or related discipline, preferably in immunology.
-As this is a career starter postdoctoral position, candidates who have just completed their PhD or have no more than 12 months postdoctoral experience are encouraged to apply.
-Under the nurturing guidance of the MIC Lab head, you will be required to perform a range of cell biology and molecular biology techniques.
-These will include, tissue and organ preparation for flow cytometry analysis and cell culture, maintenance of primary cells in culture, lenti-/retroviral transduction experiments, real-time PCR, RNA-sequencing and immunofluorescent imaging.
-Experience with mouse models and handling would be highly regarded, but not essential.
+To be considered for this role, you must have a PhD in science or related discipline, preferably immunology.
+Under the nurturing guidance of the MIC Lab head (Dr Lisa Mielke), you will be required to perform a range of cell biology and molecular biology techniques.
+These will include, tissue and organ preparation for flow cytometry analysis and cell culture, maintenance of primary cells in culture, RNA-sequencing and immunofluorescent imaging.
+Experience with mouse models and handling is essential.

 The successful candidate must be self-motivated with the ability to think and work independently and also cooperatively, and will be expected assist with supervision of research assistants and students within the lab.
 In addition, the postdoc will actively contribute to collaborations and the strategic vision and performance of the MIC Lab.

-As an ONJCRI staff member, you will have access to generous benefits including the ability to participate in salary packaging up to $18,550 per annum.
+As an ONJCRI staff member, you will have access to generous benefits including salary packaging of $18,550 per annum.